-Pay your Court costs
+★ Pay your DUI Court costs

-You do not have to pay a fee to be in Treatment Court.
-You do have to make payments toward your court costs, fines, attorney fees, and any other money ordered at sentencing.
+You do not have to pay a fee to be in DUI Court.
+You do have to pay on your court costs, fines, attorney fees, and any other money ordered at Sentencing.
 As soon as you are able, you will make monthly payments to the Clerk of Courts.
-As you progress through Treatment Court, the Judge may suspend some of the fines you've been ordered to pay as an incentive for positive behavior.
+As you progress through DUI Court, the Judge may suspend some of the fines you've been ordered to pay as an incentive for positive behavior.

-If you are sentenced to Treatment Court, you will not have to pay for any of your treatment while you are in the program, including your initial assessments.
+If you are sentenced to DUI Court, you will not have to pay for any of your treatment while you are in the program, including your initial assessments.
 Treatment costs are paid by the State of South Dakota.

-★ Do not gamble
+Do not gamble